All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 FormBlends and similar platforms use 503B compounding pharmacies that maintain inventory of common peptides, enabling same-day or next-day shipping for most prescriptions.
 This speed advantage makes telehealth ideal for patients wanting to start treatment quickly.

 Specialty clinics require 1-4 weeks from initial consultation to medication delivery.
-Most clinics schedule comprehensive consultations, review extensive lab work, and develop customized protocols before prescribing.
+Most clinics schedule thorough consultations, review extensive lab work, and develop customized protocols before prescribing.
 While this thoroughness improves treatment outcomes, it significantly delays treatment initiation.

 Primary care physicians often require 2-8 weeks due to appointment availability, insurance prior authorizations, and pharmacy processing times.
 Many PCPs prefer conservative approaches, starting with lifestyle modifications before prescribing peptides, further extending timelines.